s1vax/Meshtastic/README.md

 <br>

  🔸 ***Settings: Device Configuration: User***
-   - Aqui pueden configurar el nombre de su dispositivo y ver su `NODE ID`, como tambien otras 2 opciones (no recomendadas tocar)
+   - Here you can configure your device name and view your `NODE ID`, as well as 2 other options (not recommended).

 <br>
 <br>